There are many treatment options for

 Seek urgent medical care if you have:

-Tell the emergency department staff the name of your
+Tell emergency department staff the name of your

 Managing common side effects